LSDtopotools/lsdtt_alpine_docker/readme.md

 6. Also add your account to Hyper-V Administrator.
 This was added when you installed docker for Windows.
 7. Log off from Windows and log back on.
 8. Click on Windows icon on bottom left and start Docker for Windows.
 This will start docker windows service.
 9. Start Windows Powershell and type docker --version.
-It will show Docker version 17.09.1-ce, build 19e2cf6, or whagtever version you have.
+It will show Docker version 17.09.1-ce, build 19e2cf6, or whatever version you have.